ripsnortntear/Discord_Bot_for_Server_Intergration/README.md

 # Discord SSH Bot

 This is a Discord bot that allows users to execute SSH commands on a remote server directly from a Discord channel.
 The bot can perform various administrative tasks such as kicking and banning users, deleting channels, and managing server metrics.
 This is used mainly for a specific use case where the server bot is online but the server itself is not responding to ssh login.
-At that point we should be able to issue a `!restart command`
+At that point we should be able to issue a `!restart` command!

 ## Features